cyberark/conjur/apidocs/src/secrets.md

 ### Add a secret [POST]

 Creates a secret value within the specified Variable.
-If a secret already exists, the value will be replaced with a new version.
-The twenty most recent secret versions are retained.

 #### Example with `curl`